cloudmesh/classes/docs/source/n-resources.rst

      assignment.
 This way if you want to use it in your final paper you can also use other students references

+What if my link no longer works?
+     Can you find it in the internet archive?
+Is there a query you could find from the url and identify an alternate location?

+Where do I upload it:
+     Go to gitlab and go into the bib folder, upload your references as class.bib

+How do I create labels:
+     use class000 where 000 is the number of the 0 padded number of your reference in the list bellow.
+Example, assume you have to do reference 11, than your label for that is class011

 ::